cdf/NightShiftEnabler/README.md

 #### Configuration

-- `-nsedbg` enables debug printing (available in DEBUG binaries).
+- `-nsedbg` enables debug printing (available in DEBUG binaries)
-- `-nseoff` disables the plugin.
+- `-nseoff` disables the plugin
-- `-nsebeta` enables the plugin on macOS versions newer than Catalina.
+- `-nsebeta` enables the plugin on macOS versions newer than Catalina